 BTEC courses at Key Stage 4; these courses include a small examined unit but are predominantly assessed through ongoing assignments.
 For some students this method of assessment allows much greater success in comparison to the 'traditional' terminal exams.
-At MECE we offer BTEC Sport.
+At MECE we offer BTEC Tech Award in Sport.